ubilabs/node-api-stream/README.md

 ## Generated Class Documentation

 The constructor of created stream class accepts an options object.
-The options object is used to define some behaviour (e.g. qps, caching), and is then passed on as parameter to `initialiseEndpoint`.
+The options object is used to define some behaviour (e.g. queriesPerSecond, caching), and is then passed on as parameter to `initialiseEndpoint`.
 All default values may be overriden by re-defining the value in `endpointDefaultOptions`.
 By default, the created stream classes support the following options:

-* **options.qps:** Type: `Number`, default: `35`.
+* **options.queriesPerSecond:** Type: `Number`, default: `35`.
 Defines the maximum number of requests per second.
 Must be at least `1`.
 * **options.cacheFile:** Type: `String`, default: `null`.
 Defines the name of the cache file to be used.
 The cache is disable if no name has been defined.
 * **options.accessor:** Type: `Function`, default: `data => data`.
 Items written to the stream will be passed through `options.accessor` before being passed as query to `queryEndpoint`.
 * **options.stats:** Type: `Object`, default: `{current: 0}`.
 A statistics object which will be attached to each result.
 The `options.stats.current` property is increment on each query.